dkreinov/quickdraw_mobile/README.md

 - Fine-tunes model with fake quantization for better accuracy
 - Trains the network to be robust to quantization errors
 - Provides best accuracy for aggressive quantization schemes

+Calibration dataset sizing: For weight-only 4-bit (AWQ/GPTQ) and full INT8 (PT2E/ExecuTorch) quantization, use a class-balanced calibration set of roughly 2,000–4,000 images in total (2,048 is a solid default).
+Scale per class according to how many classes you use: with all 344 classes, about 6–12 images per class suffices; for ~50 classes, target 40–80 images per class; for very small subsets (≤10 classes), use roughly 100–200 images per class.
+SmoothQuant-style activation smoothing uses the same calibration set/size.
+QAT does not require a separate calibration set.
+Always match training preprocessing (same image_size, grayscale, invert_colors) and disable augmentation during calibration.

 ### Evaluation Metrics